redhat-na-ssa/golden-path-project-setup/README.md

 ## Description
-This README.md contains setup instructions for the NA-Hobbyist team's AI-Odyssey 2025 submission (product)
+This README.md contains setup instructions for the NA-Hobbyist team's AI-Odyssey 2025 demo

 ## Architecture